Why do you need a pension?

 A helping hand from your employer

 Your employer's on your side too.
 They realise how important it is for you to save for your future - that's why they've invited you to join their group pension.
-They might even help by paying into the plan on your behalf.
+They might even help by contributing to your plan on your behalf.
 So not joining would be like turning down a pay rise.